MASaraji/2500-Farsi-Words/README.md

-# 2500-Farsi-Words
+# Most Frequent Farsi Words

-This repository contains a list of the 2,500 most frequently used words in Farsi (Persian).
-It's a simple and useful resource for:
+This repository contains a list of the most frequently used words in Farsi (Persian).

-- Language learners
-- Developers
-- Researchers

 ## 📂 Files

-- `words.csv`: Contains the 2,500 words collected from wikipedia
+- `2500-words-wikipedia.csv`: Contains the 2,500 words collected from wikipedia

 ## 🚀 How to Use